This blog post contains a small portion of the entire analysis.

 Unfortunately, the results proved to be much worse compared with applications in retail banking.
 For example, mobile apps for trading are less secure than the personal banking apps reviewed in 2013 and 2015.

-While testing I noted a basic correlation: the biggest brokers are the ones that invest more in security.
+While testing I noted a basic correlation: the biggest brokers are the ones that invest more in fintech cybersecurity.
 Their products are more mature in terms of functionality, usability, and security.

 Based on my testing results and opinion, the following trading platforms are the most secure: